cpury/cpury.github.io/_posts/2018-08-17-learning_where_you_are_looking.md

 </style>
 {% endhighlight %}

-Add this function to your JS file that will return the eye rectangle for the given facial features:
+This function will return the x, y, width and height of the rectangle surrounding the eyes.
+It takes as input the position-array we get from clmtracker.
+Add it to your JS file:

 {% highlight js %}
 function getEyesRectangle(positions) {